FalkLiebezeit/DirectX12.CS/README.md

 # Building

 The samples will compile with Visual Studio 2022+ and run on Windows 10+ with DirectX 12 capable graphics hardware.
-Shapes can be rotated and zoomed using mouse buttons.
+Scenes can be rotated and zoomed using mouse buttons.